FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 It is unlikely that the problem lies with FareHarbor.
 As a general policy, FareHarbor does not make changes to the API and webhooks that would break existing partner implementations.
-If FH ever did this, it would risk breaking potentially thousands of existing integrations.
-And if this ever does happen, FareHarbor will (hopefully) fix it very quickly!

 ## Question: Missed bookings